- 1 pound yellow summer squash, cut into 1-inch slices

 - 1/2 teaspoon salt

 - Place 1 in. of water in a saucepan; add squash.
 Bring to a boil.
 Reduce heat; cover and simmer for 5 minutes or until tender.
 Drain and mash; stir in the butter and egg.
 In a bowl, combine the flour, sugar, baking powder and salt.
 Stir in the squash mixture just until moistened.

 - Fill greased muffin cups three-fourths full.
-Bake 375° for 20-25 minutes or until a toothpick inserted in the center comes out clean.
+Bake 375° for 20-25 minutes or until a toothpick inserted near the center comes out clean.
 Cool for 5 minutes before removing from pan to a wire rack.
 Yield: 1 dozen.